Op. 1 · Ed. I

 Tell us where you're at.

-Total beginner, school orchestra, private lessons, returning after college — a short placement that takes about three minutes.
-No quiz that judges you; just enough for us to put you in the right starting module.
+Total beginner, school orchestra, private lessons, returning after college — a friendly three-minute placement.
+Just enough for us to put you in the right starting module.

 𝄢